uncoder-cloud/beyond-mcp/README.md

 **Warning: This project is currently under development and may not be stable.**

-This project, beyond-mcp, is a cutting-edge development platform leveraging the Model Context Protocol (MCP) to supercharge programmer productivity, especially in the rapidly evolving field of Artificial Intelligence.
-It provides a centralized hub for managing and executing a diverse range of development tasks, streamlining workflows and fostering seamless integration of various tools and services.
+This project, beyond-mcp, leverages the Model Context Protocol (MCP) to enhance programmer productivity, especially in Artificial Intelligence.
+It provides a centralized hub for managing and executing development tasks, streamlining workflows, and integrating various tools and services.

 ## Logo